Xaxis/fluid-grid/README.md

 Columns in fluid-grid are based on your grid system though their dimensions are not constrained by grid fractions while still respecting your grid system's gutter dimensions.

+While fluid-grid is designed to operate without specific class declaration overhead, for convenience a number of class based options are included.

 See [Demo](http://boilerjs.com/misc/fluid-grid/)

 ## Author